Personal branding is the best way to reach more audiences and create a global persona.

 There’s another important ingredient for a successful personal brand, though.
 One that deals more with your own style and point of view on this topic.

 The second step is about what you personally bring to the table.
-It’s about your point of view or ‘tone,’ which will help differentiate you from everyone else who talks about those same topics.
+It’s your point of view or your “tone” that will help differentiate you from everyone else who talks about the same topics as you.

-That’s why I often will use slang or say “dude” when writing.
+That’s why I often use slang when writing.
 We might be talking about a technical topic, but I want to help you understand it in an easy-to-digest format.